mrichter0/chem-classifier/README.md

 - **Claude results in this repo were collected on a free account to avoid bias in the comparison.**
 - the benchmark is included to justify the approach by showing that the graph-based method can work across **multiple model families**, not just a single provider

-## Status

-At the moment, this project should be read as:

-- a prompt-and-graph design study
-- a proposed structure-based intent-classification approach
-- a benchmark repo
-- a staging area for future classifier work

-It should **not** be interpreted as a validated production model, a finished structure-search engine, or a regulatory decision tool.

 ## TODO